-The relationship between fat and carcinogenesis also depends upon crosstalk, or the ways cells react when the same signal is shared by more than one signalling pathway in two different cell types, Ulrich explained.
+The relationship between fat and carcinogenesis also depends upon crosstalk or the ways cells react when the same signal is shared by more than one signaling pathway in two different cell types, Ulrich explained.

 Identifying ways to interrupt the crosstalk could help researchers identify new cancer prevention strategies.
 In the study, published in the journal Cancer Prevention Research, Ulrich and colleagues conducted a literature review covering publications from January 1946 to March 2017, seeking studies that explored crosstalk between adipose tissues and carcinomas.

 They ultimately found 20 primary research publications that specifically addressed the topic, illustrating the novelty of this work.
 The review provided a deeper look into the mechanisms of carcinogenesis, Ulrich said.
 For example, several studies showed that adipose stromal cells have the power to infiltrate cancer lesions and promote the growth of tumors.

 These cells were found in greater number in obese prostate cancer and obese breast cancer patients, studies showed.
 The review also showed how some types of fat are more metabolically active, secreting more substances that lead to the growth of cancer, Ulrich said.

 There are three different types of fat: white, brown, and beige — and each acts differently and is present in different amounts depending on where the fat is located.
 For example, the review noted, white adipose tissue has been associated with inflammation, and in breast cancer patients, has been associated with a worse prognosis.